-The head of product development and lead on creating a universe of “real food” for Simple Feast, Anders Vald is a chef who strives to make healthy and sustainable eating accessible for everyday home cooks.
+The head of product development at Simple Feast, Anders Vald is a chef who strives to make healthy and sustainable eating accessible for everyday home cooks.

 • Apprenticed for 4 years at Restaurant Kong Hans in Copenhagen

 • Earned a Bachelor of Arts in Business Administration

 • Former head chef at the Danish embassies in Canada and U.S.

 • Author of the cookbooks “Løgismose Sommer” and “Løgismose Vinter”

 • Has been cooking for friends and family as far back as he can remember